 And also we proved that a multidisciplinary approach for these patients is the only way to address all

 complaints that can influence the (health-related) QoL of the patients and their parents.
 These patients can develop for example sexual and urological problems during their life.
 Also psychological problems can manifest.
 Our patients need (transitional) outpatient care that can provide in all these aspects.
 With this thesis we have addressed that, both for parents and patients, functional and psychosocial problems can occur.
 In the future we want to focus even more on interventions that can lead to a better (health-related) QoL of both parents and patients.

-Chapter 5: Persistent parental stress in parents caring for a young child with an Anorectal Malformation or Hirschsprung disease (Embargo until 11 April 2018)
+Chapter 5: Persistent parental stress in parents caring for a young child with an Anorectal Malformation or Hirschsprung disease (Embargo up to and including 11 April 2018)

-Chapter 6: Long-term outcome and quality of life in patients with near-total colonic aganglionosis in the Netherlands (Embargo until 11 April 2018)
+Chapter 6: Long-term outcome and quality of life in patients with near-total colonic aganglionosis in the Netherlands (Embargo up to and including 11 April 2018)

-Chapter 8: Predicting sexual problems in young adults with an Anorectal Malformation or Hirschsprung disease (Embargo until 11 April 2018)
+Chapter 8: Predicting sexual problems in young adults with an Anorectal Malformation or Hirschsprung disease (Embargo up to and including 11 April 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.